NetSparkleUpdater/NetSparkle/README.md

 ### Areas where we could use help/contributions

-* Unit tests for all parts of the project
+* Unit tests for all parts of the project, including UI unit tests, full download tests, etc.
-* Extensive testing on macOS/Linux
+* Extensive testing/upgrades on macOS/Linux
-* More built-in app cast parsers
 * More options in the app cast generator
 * See the [issues list](https://github.com/NetSparkleUpdater/NetSparkle/issues) for more